-Self-harming can take lots of physical forms, including cutting, burning, bruising, scratching, hairpulling, poisoning and overdosing.
-And once it starts, it can become a compulsion.
+Self-harming can take many physical forms, including cutting, burning, bruising, scratching, hair pulling, poisoning and overdosing.
+In addition, once it starts, it can become a compulsion.
 It is, therefore, vital to identify such behaviour as soon as possible and to take action.

-It's often a way for young people to release overwhelming emotions.
-It's a way of coping.
-So whatever the reason, it should be taken seriously.
+It is often a way for young people to release overwhelming emotions.
+It is a way of coping.
+Therefore, whatever the reason, it should be taken seriously.